RyotaBannai/codes-for-bachelor-s-paper/README.md

-# Codes for Bachelor's paper in 2015
+# Codes for my Bachelor's paper in 2015
 This repository includes:
 ・Neural Network algorithm that evaluates which indredients would go well together for cuisine recipes.
 ・Genetic Algorithm that simply generating new multiple cuisine recipes and leaves some of the best recipes.